Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Introduction

-\item In Section \ref{sec:kne_split}, we study both problems on Kneser graphs $K(n,k)$.
-We show that $k+1$ colors are sufficient when $n\geq 2k+1$ and are also necessary when $n \geq 2k^2 + k$.
-For \cfcnp{} coloring of $K(n,k)$, we prove an upper bound of $k$ colors for $n\geq 2k+1$.
+\item In the last two sections, we provide the full proofs related to Kneser graphs and split graphs, as announced in~\cite{iwoca-sri}.
+In particular, in Section~\ref{sec:kne_split}, for the Kneser graph $K(n,\kappa)$, $\kappa+1$ colors are sufficient when $n\geq 2\kappa+1$ and are also necessary when $n \geq 2\kappa^2 + \kappa$.
+For \cfcnp{} coloring of $K(n,\kappa)$, we show an upper bound of $\kappa$ colors for $n\geq 2\kappa+1$.